I a previous tip, you mentioned how to Remove Outlook search results from Start Menu.

 In Windows 8, Start Screen search for Outlook items has been dropped for any Outlook version.
 Searching for Outlook items with the “Microsoft Outlook Search Connector” installed by Outlook 2007 or Outlook 2010 is still supported via File Explorer.

 In Outlook 2013, support for searching for Outlook items outside of Outlook has been dropped entirely for any Windows version.
+This is still the case in Outlook 2016

 Of course, searching for Outlook items within Outlook itself is still supported for any version of Outlook on any version of Windows.
 For this, it still relies on the Windows Search indexer.
 If you have any problems with doing an indexed search from within Outlook see: Fixing Instant Search.